wkliao/HEP/NOvA/metadata_study.md

 | Example of group object headers | | - rec.trk.bpf.tracks: 1563536 <br> - rec.trk.bpf.tracks.me: 3157760 <br> - rec.trk.bpf.tracks.me.truth: 3091536 | - rec.trk.bpf.tracks: 8765199 <br> - rec.trk.bpf.tracks.me: 8777722 <br> - rec.trk.bpf.tracks.me.truth: 8781937 |
 | Order of metadata | | group object headers (not in order) <br> dataset object headers | group 1 object header <br> dataset object headers of group1 <br> group 2 object header <br> dataset object headers of group2 <br> ... <br> object header of the last group <br> dataset object headers of the last group |
   + Consecutive means that the names are ordered so that they will be visited by H5Ovisit one after another.

+---

 ### Test with example program
-We modified the example program with different settings to collect the file offsets of metadata and the sequence of HDF5 API calls.
+We modified the example program with different settings.
+And we collected the file offsets of metadata of the output file and the sequence of HDF5 API calls when the output file was generated to better understand the behavior of the example program.
 #### Test 1 (10 groups, dataset size = 1000, default metadata block size 2KB)
-* File offsets:
+* File offsets of the metadata of the output file:
   + table_1 object header: 800
   + table_2 object header: 3520
   + table_3 object header: 6728